Review · Other Supplements

 Main risk

-The sales page leans on 'reversal' language; the actual guide is a habit-and-supplement plan, not a fix
+The sales page heavily implies 'reversal' and 'cure,' but the actual guide is a management protocol — not a cure

 Better use case

-Someone newly diagnosed with mild peripheral neuropathy who wants a structured starting point to discuss with their doctor
+Someone newly diagnosed with mild peripheral neuropathy who wants a structured starting point they can discuss with their doctor

 Skip if

-You already have a solid neuropathy plan from your doctor or a source like the Mayo Clinic — this won't teach you much new
+You already have a solid understanding of neuropathy management from your doctor or reputable sources like the Mayo Clinic — this won't teach you much new

 Evidence file